I asked some industry insiders with first-hand knowledge of China market to comment on these recent developments.

 some of the concepts can take off in that market when consumer enthusiasm, technical readiness and significant funding align.

 While there are many challenges ahead, I believe we are at the brink of that ‘perfect storm’ in the new protein sector in China.
-More local entrepreneurs and international players will launch ventures inspired by recent developments in China and the growth abroad, investors will be excited enough to pump millions and billions required to scale these projects and consumers will happily choose products that are certainly an improvement over the what the current food system offers.
+More local entrepreneurs and international players will launch ventures inspired by recent developments in China and the growth abroad, investors will be excited enough to pump millions and billions required to scale these projects and consumers will happily choose products that are certainly an improvement over what the current food system offers.

 If you like the newsletter, please share with others who might find it interesting - via social media, or forward this email.
 Thanks!